 %% ABSTRACT %%

-What is the optimal fiscal mix of carbon and labor income taxes in a transition toward net-zero emissions?
-I build an endogenous growth model in which an emission limit renders fossil energy socially costly.
-Once the net-zero emission limit binds, the optimal policy uses carbon taxes extensively.
+What is the optimal level of taxation in a transition toward net-zero emissions?
+I build an endogenous growth model in which an emission limit renders the continued use of? fossil fuel more socially costly.
+Once the net-zero emission limit is binding, an optimal policy makes extensive use of carbon taxes.
 A subsidy on labor helps stabilize production.
-In the short run, the policy implications differ sharply.
+In the short run, the policy implications of pursuing this course of action differ sharply.
 Labor taxes rise to reduce economic activity and emissions.
 The carbon tax, instead, should not rise as steeply.
 This allows the economy to benefit from fossil research while knowledge spillovers to the green sector mitigate the costs of a green transition.

 \\